 However, that may not actually be the case.
 This all depends on the type of product(s) you plan to bring to the market.
 Ask yourself this: do they fit into a niche, or do they have plenty of mainstream appeal?
 For example, if your eCommerce is set to be focused on a product that nobody else – or few others – have sold before, marketing it can be a little more difficult.

 After all, if your goods are so unique people don’t even know they want them, you may have no idea how to reach them.

 If your products are widely available from other businesses, you will be able to gain some idea of how to market them by exploring the techniques your rivals utilize.
 The downside of having a larger audience interested in your product, though, is that you’ll face more competition.

 To overcome this, you will need to either have the best version of the product(s) or create the perception that you do.
 This all comes down to branding – meaning establishing a follower base through social media and high-quality PR.

-Considering these elements can help you identify your place in the eCommerce market and how best to start formulating your strategy.
+Considering these elements can help you identify your place in the industry and how best to start formulating your ecommerce SEO strategy.
 What can you do to market your company and gain traction?

 #2 The Power of Amazon

 Amazon is a giant of the eCommerce world.
 Almost everything you could possibly want or need is available there.